apache/spark/UPDATING.md

 As part of this change the `clean_tis_without_dagrun_interval` config option under `[scheduler]` section has been removed and has no effect.

+### DaskExecutor - Dask Worker Resources and queues

+If dask workers are not started with complementary resources to match the specified queues, it will now result in an `AirflowException`, whereas before it would have just ignored the `queue` argument.

 ## Airflow 2.1.4

 No breaking changes.